Margaret Hamilton helped land the Eagle and won many accolades, but wasn’t in the movies.

 The article continued: “And with only enough fuel for 30 more seconds of flight, Neil Armstrong reported, ‘The Eagle has landed’.”

-This article is originally published by Cosmos as Margaret Hamilton helped land the Eagle.
+This article was originally published by Cosmos in 2020.

 Login or Sign up for FREE to download a copy of the full teacher resource